 We’ve been asked this question quite often as of late, and I realize we’ve never written a post addressing this topic specifically.
 Unfortunately, we don’t have a magic formula and I’m going to be candid here, our income is patchwork, piecemeal and luck.

 As someone who’s had experience running a business, the greatest lesson I had was to embrace my strengths, and get help for areas we are challenged in.
 When I ran my branding agency, I had a manger who took care of my books, did our billing and collections and issued payroll.
-The financial matters was never something I focused on too closely as my strengths have always been vision and creativity.
+The financial matters were never something I focused on too closely as my strengths have always been vision and creativity.
 However, here on the road, I don’t have a team to help me, I don’t have lots of money coming in (nor do I have the many expenses going out).
 Our financial life has been simplified, for sure.

 The biggest lesson we’ve learned from becoming self sufficient is creating multiple streams of income.
 Not one is consistent and our income varies from month to month, some months, close to nothing comes in.
 The key is to diversify.
 Here’s how we’ve managed up to this point and I’m sharing with you some of our future endeavors.